Urban Forestry

 Who is responsible for pruning trees over roads or sidewalks?

 According to the Code of Ordinances, limbs must be 7 feet above sidewalks and 14 feet above roads, the owner of the land where the tree is located is responsible for pruning to maintain that safety clearance.
-In the case of trees on city maintained medians and right-of-ways the city will prune trees to maintain this clearance.
+In the case of trees on city-maintained medians and rights-of-way the city will prune trees to maintain this clearance.
 Please bring these issues to our attention using the Ask Arlington website or mobile app.
 For tree related issues, please select "Overhanging Tree Limbs on a Property" if the tree appears to be on private property and use "Tree Maintenance-City Property" if the tree is on a median or right-of-way.

 I see a tree I think is unsafe or dead, who should I talk to?